dmbrownlee/demo/networkplus/labfiles/lab01-1/README.md

 3. Stop your packet traffic
 4. From the packets you have captured, find your machines IP address, and MAC address.
 5. Look for the TCP source port number.
-6. Compare the OSI Model and the information within the packets catpured, and look for the corresponding PDU header information.
+6. Compare the OSI Model and the information within the packets catpured, and look for the corresponding PDU header/trailer information.

 ## Answer
 Filter : `http.request.method == "GET"`